frederic-perez/AmE-dictionary/data/dictionary.md

 __stirrups__ _n_ :three::hammer: _Ramming your feet into the stirrups._
 __stitch__ _n_ :three::hammer: (stitches) :es: puntos?
 A sudden sharp pain, especially in the side. :es: punzada _To have a stitch._ _His support was a stitch higher than the combined vote for his two strongest remaining rivals._ :es: tener flato
 __stock car__ _Stock car racing._
+__stock footage__ _n_ Recorded material, such as film, that is kept by a television network or other media outlet to be broadcast when a subject relating to images in the material is discussed.
 __stock__ _The plastic stock of the rifle._
 __stock-in-trade__ _n_ (stock in trade)
 __stockholder__ _n_ :astonished: Someone who owns stocks (=equal parts into which a company’s money is divided) in a company.
 The British word is shareholder.